Our tips for responsible and age-appropriate chores for your little ones.

 - Wipe lower cabinet doors

-Tip: Kids this age love to use their imagination, so think of ways to turn chores into fun imaginative games.
+Tip: Kids this age love to use their imagination, so think of ways to turn chores into fun and imaginative games.

 Children Age 4 – 5